 So what are those KSAs you’re supposed to be on the look-out for?
 Often on a candidate’s resume, they’ll list them for you, usually under what are often defined as soft skills, or as few words on traits the individual possess they describe as “intangibles.”
 Interestingly, these traits often align with KSAs.

 - Oral communication

 - Sales aptitude

-To find the salespeople with the knowledge, skills, and abilities you’re looking for, it’s important to use hiring assessment tools that you can customize and are focused on KSA’s, that set a minimum score an applicant must achieve, and they that demonstrate proficiency in specific, sales-related competencies, and duties.
+To find the people with the sales agent skills, knowledge, and abilities you’re looking for, it’s important to use hiring assessment tools that you can customize and are focused on KSA’s, that set a minimum score an applicant must achieve, and they that demonstrate proficiency in specific, sales-related competencies, and duties.

 By tailoring your KSA assessments you’ll increase their predictive validity and increase your odds of finding the best sales representative for your business.

 Take note though, for an assessment to provide truly accurate evidence and predictive validity, it needs to be tailored to the specific role and your organization.

 The most efficient way for hiring managers to get an accurate picture of a sales candidate’s skills and abilities is to conduct in-person, behavioral assessments that include structured-behavior activities, like role-playing and sales job simulations tailored to a specific position.
 These tests measure a wider spectrum of candidate KSA’s, including:

 - Data entry accuracy

 Recent research conducted by talent finders, FurstPerson, found that a sales job simulation in the form of a customer call can help identify hires who, once on the job, are capable of increasing sales conversion rates by as much as 25 percent, overall sales performance by 27 percent, and revenue per call by 30 percent.